 She is Chair of the Intercollegiate Committee for Children and Young People in Emergency Care Settings hosted by the RCPCH, which published the updated Standards for Care in May 2012.
 She has undertaken a number of external clinical reviews of paediatric emergency and acute services on behalf of the RCPCH, which gives her useful insight into service issues locally.

-Giulia Miles - Centre Manager
+Giulia Miles - Business Development Manager

 Some key recent or current projects include:

 - Successful tender and implementation of the national NHS Blood & Transfusion Programme for Specialist Nurses in Organ Donation working in partnership with NHSBT and St George’s NHS Trust, London .

 - Re-design of simulation-based education module for Masters in Medical Education, Faculty of Medicine & Health Sciences, University of Nottingham

 - Design of simulated patients training and role development to support training of clinical staff working with patients with dementia -VOICE research project